-Delino Diaab DeShields…changed his uniform number from #7 to #3 prior to the 2016 season…his father, Delino Lamont DeShields, had a 13-year major league career with Montreal (1990-93), Los Angeles-NL (1994-96), St. Louis (1997-98), Baltimore (1999-2001), and Chicago-NL (2001-02) after being a 1st round pick by Montreal in 1987…the elder Delino was promoted to Reds first base coach in 2019 after spending 10 seasons in the Cincinnati minor league system…his mother, Tisha, was an All-America track & field athlete (heptathlon, 1991) at the University of Tennessee…also qualified for the 1992 Olympics in Barcelona…Delino's sister, Diamond, played basketball at North Carolina and Tennessee, and was selected 3rd overall in the 2018 WNBA draft by the Chicago Sky…hobbies include playing guitar, video games, and reading…favorite vacation spot is Jamaica.
+Full name DELINO DIAAB DeSHIELDS…His father, Delino Lamont DeShields, had a 13-year Major League career with Montreal (1990-93), Los Angeles-NL (1994-96), St. Louis (1997-98), Baltimore (1999-2001), and Chicago-NL (2001-02) after being a first round pick by Montreal in 1987…The elder Delino is the first base coach for the Reds (since 2019)… His mother, Tisha, was an All-America track & field athlete (heptathlon, 1991) at the University of Tennessee…Also qualified for the 1992 Olympics in Barcelona…Delino's sister, Diamond, played basketball at North Carolina and Tennessee, and was selected third overall in the 2018 WNBA draft by the Chicago Sky…Hobbies include playing guitar, video games and reading…Favorite vacation spot is Jamaica...
+Starred in baseball and football at Woodward Academy High School in College Park, GA (graduated '10) … Also ranked as one of the top high school running backs in the state of Georgia…Committed to LSU to play baseball and football prior to signing with Houston … In December 2018, served as the honorary chair of the Cowboys Santa Annual Toy Drive at Globe Life Park in Arlington ...
+2020 Tribe Fest participant and also conducted a youth baseball clinic at Avon's T3 facility that weekend.

 Was limited to 106 games during injury-riddled campaign…batted .316/.381/.368/.749 (12-38) in last 18 G to raise final average from .203 to .216…reached safely in 18 straight G from 4/23-5/12, including career-best 10-G hit streak from 4/27-5/6…career-high 4 BB 5/9 vs. DET, most by a Ranger since start of '09…walk rate (9.1 PA/BB) was best of career and would have ranked 3rd on club if he qualified…averaged 4.73 plate appearances per strikeout, his best figure since 2015 (4.87)…made 93 starts, all in center field, and ranked 2nd on club with 49 starts in leadoff slot (100-Choo)…his .281 SLG was lowest of his career, and lowest in MLB (min.
 300 AB) since 2015 (Ichiro Suzuki - .282 SLG for Marlins)…club was 26-11 in games DeShields scored a run, winning 12 in a row from 6/16-9/24…career-high 7 E's were T4th-most among A.L. outfielders…was on option at Round Rock (AAA), 7/24-27, and went 2-for-12 in 3 G with the Express.